Position

 How to become a Human Resources Specialist?

-1. Earn a degree in human resources or a related field.
+1. Earn a relevant degree in human resources or a related field.

-4. Network with professionals in the HR field.
+4. Network with professionals in the HR field to learn more about the industry.

-5. Apply for HR specialist positions and continue professional development.
+5. Apply for positions that match your skills and experience.

 How long does it take to become a Human Resources Specialist?